 The second screening I attended was The Accountant which came out in the fall of 2016.
 Ben Affleck plays an autistic accountant in the movie.
 The movie was really good and Ben’s portrayal of his character was impressive.
 I had to keep reminding myself that it was, in fact, Ben Affleck in the movie because he was so different in this movie than anything else that I have seen him in.
 It was such a good reminder of what an incredibly talented actor he is.

 Following the screening, Ben arrived to do a q&a.
 It was wonderful to hear what an impact this movie and role had on Ben.
 He shared that he has had such a great response from the autism community about the movie.
 Did you know that they are planning on making The Accountant into a trilogy?
-In addition to hearing about Ben’s experience in portraying an autistic character we also got hear a little bit about his career as a whole.
-One thing that I found very interesting was a comment Ben made that he doesn’t know if he could have made it into acting as an adult without having built a body of work as a child actor.
+In addition to hearing about Ben’s experience in portraying an autistic character we also got to hear a little bit about his career as a whole.
+One thing that I found very interesting was a comment Ben made that he doesn’t know if he could have made it into acting like an adult without having built a body of work as a child actor.

 During the festival, there were nine feature-length films and six short films screened.
 Two of the short films were written and directed by filmmakers on the spectrum.
 Peter Docter, Jonas Rivera, and Ben Affleck were all honored for their cinematic portrayals of the complexity of human emotion.

-The two screenings I attended were sensory friendly screenings which meant that the lights were not turned down and the sound was not turned up too high.
-AMC theatres offer sensory friendly screenings for various movies on select Saturday’s and Tuesday’s.
+The two screenings I attended were sensory-friendly screenings which meant that the lights were not turned down and the sound was not turned up too high.
+AMC theatres offer sensory-friendly screenings for various movies on select Saturday’s and Tuesday’s.
 I love that AMC is partnering with the Autism Society to help create a welcoming environment.

 I am so thankful that I had the chance to attend the very first AUTFEST.
 Next year the fest should be a great experience as well.
 I cannot wait to see what movies and q&a’s they will have planned for 2018.